annekgomes-dev/atividade-provisionamento/README.md

-# Passo a passo para executar a aplicação com Docker no VS Code
+# Passo a passo para executar a aplicação com Docker

 ## 1. Estrutura do projeto